iltumio/Satellite/README.md

 **Build Contracts**
 Install Truffle `npm i -g truffle`
-Build Contracts `cd src/contracts && truffle`
+Build Contracts `cd src/contracts && truffle build`

 **Start in Devmode**
 `yarn dev` or `npm run dev`

 Navigate to `http://localhost:8080`.

+In your browser, use something like metamask connected to the goerli testnet.

 ## Theming